-Roasted eggplant pasta or Aubergine pasta also known as Pasta alla norma is a very tasty Sicilian pasta dish.
+Roasted aubergine pasta or eggplant pasta, also known as Pasta alla norma is a very tasty Sicilian pasta dish.
 The combination of roasted eggplant, pasta, and a simple tomato sauce is very comforting and filling.

-The recipe which I am sharing today- Roasted eggplant pasta or Pasta alla norma is another such dish which I could have never have imagined to taste so good until a few years back.
+The recipe which I am sharing today- Roasted aubergine pasta or Pasta alla norma is another such dish that I could never have imagined to taste so good until a few years back.

 However, from the time I tasted it, it has become one of my favorite pasta dishes.